neuro220/AddonGrab/README.md

 ## Installation

-1. Download `extension.py` to your local machine.
+Download `extension.py` to your local machine.
-2. (Optional) Install tqdm: `pip install tqdm` for download progress bars.

 ## Usage